-Phuket, Thailand's largest island and premier resort area has been built up in recent years with with a large amount of haphazard development.
-However, the picturesque white sand beaches, and lush islands remain, and renowned resorts provide an escape and tranquility.
-To the east, stunning Phang Nga Bay offers newer, exceptional properties such as the Six Senses Yao Nai.
-A multitude of world-class diving is just off shore and other activities, including golfing, wind surfing, kayaking, and mountain biking can be arrnged.
-If you're on a honeymoon, anniversary trip, or looking to play golf during your vacation, Phuket should be at or near the top of your list in the region.
+Phuket is Thailand's largest island and has been the premier resort destination in Asia for decades.
+Although overbuilt in many places, with a large amount of haphazard development, the picturesque white sand beaches, and lush islands remain, with renowned resorts and private villa that provide escape and tranquility away from the crowds.
+To the east, stunning Phang Nga Bay offers sublime sailing and other water activities with a multitude of world-class diving just off shore and other activities, including golfing, wind surfing, kayaking, and mountain biking can be arranged.

-Thailand’s southern island of Phuket ("POOH-kett") is the legendary destination of picture-perfect islands and beaches.
-Fringed with long sandy beaches licked by the turquoise and emerald-green waters of the surrounding Andaman Sea and covered in rubber tree plantations, fruit orchards and patches of untamed rain forest, the island also boasts an exciting nightlife and restaurant scene, as well as terrific shopping, whether that may be in traditional markets or hyper-modern malls.
+Thailand’s southern island of Phuket ("POOH-kett") is the legendary for postcard-perfect islands and beaches, fringed by long sandy beaches on turquoise waters of the surrounding Andaman Sea, covered with rubber tree plantations, fruit orchards and patches of untamed rainforest, the island also boasts abundant nightlife and restaurant scene, as well as variety shopping, whether that may be in traditional markets, couture shops, or hyper-modern malls.
 For those too restless for lounge chairs, Phuket offers activities from scuba diving and snorkeling to yachting/sailing, deep sea fishing, cycling, jet skiing, hiking, rock climbing, paragliding or kayaking – and anything in-between.
 World-class health and wellness resorts provide an extensive range of services from spa treatments to yoga and meditation classes to those visitors who prefer pampering their body and soul.